 “If your actions inspire others to dream more, learn more, do more and become more, you are a leader.”

 Hi!
-My name is Gina Abarno and I am the practice manager at the Burlington Veterinary Center.
-I started my journey here in 2006.
+My name is Gina Abarno.
+I started my journey at the Burlington Veterinary Center in 2006.
 My husband and I moved around quite a bit while he was in the air force and we decided to settle down in Connecticut.
 I found myself looking for a new job and Dr. Esherick gave me a chance even though I had no prior veterinary experience.
-I don’t believe the day I walked through the door him or I would have imagined that we would still be working together on his dream and building the amazing practice we have today.
+I don’t believe the day I walked through the door him or I would have imagined that we would be still be working together on his dream and building the amazing practice we have today.

 When we moved to CT, I had an opportunity to again work in finance but I went on this crazy interview at a veterinary hospital and I followed my heart in my decision.
 I have always wanted to work with animals and my passion has always been caring for animals.
 I decided to completely change my professional direction and I haven’t looked back since.
 Dr. Esherick took a chance on me as a receptionist and I have learned many aspects of the hospital under his guidance.
-I now am the Practice Manager and I am studying to get my certification.
+I went back to school and received my certification in Veterinary Practice Management.

 My love in my life is my family.
 I have a wonderful husband Anthony and we have two boys, Dominick and Anthony.
 I have become an enthusiastic sports mom and I live for watching them play football, basketball and baseball.
-We also share our home with our rescue dog Avery who is a very rambunctious girl who has a thirst for chasing squirrels.
-We also have our little boys Charlie and Decker who are the most loveable cats.
+We also share our home with our two rescue dogs, Avery who is a very rambunctious girl who has a thirst for chasing squirrels and Piggy who has no idea what is going on in life but is the happiest girl in the world!
+We also have our little boy Decker who is the most loveable cat but wants no part of the dogs.
 Under the care of Dr. Esherick and Dr. Trevino they are healthy and happy and live very fulfilling lives.
 I would not trust my pets with anyone else!
 I enjoy spending time with my parents, brother and sister and my husband’s parents, brother and sister and ALL my wonderful nieces and nephews, Cassandra, Autumn, Victoria, Joseph, Chase and Meadow.
 We have a big family and they are the most important people in my life.
 As for myself, I love shopping and cooking.
 I feel extraordinarily blessed in this life that I not only get to love what I do every single day but I get to work with the most incredible people.
 I learn from them every day, we laugh every day and together we get to make a difference in people’s lives by helping them with their pets.
 It is truly a remarkable place to spend my days.

 “Have the courage to follow your heart and intuition.
 They somehow know what you truly want to become.”